Legal & Policies

 • Mistral AI retains API request inputs and outputs for 30 rolling days for abuse monitoring purposes, after which the data is deleted.

-Confidentiality level: Good.
-Data is hosted in the European Union by default, by a French company natively subject to GDPR.
-It is not used for model training (Scale plan).
+Privacy level: Good.
+Data is hosted in the European Union by default, by a French company natively subject to the GDPR.
+It is not used to train models Scale plan.
 Mistral AI retains requests for 30 days for abuse monitoring, then deletes them.
-This level is between OpenAI (data transferred to the United States) and OptIA Online (no retention, private infrastructure).

-4.2 OptIA Online (Private AI mode enabled β€” private server)
+4.2 OptIA Online Private AI enabled - private server

 When the user enables Private AI mode, all analyses and conversations with OptiBot are processed by the OptIA Online engine:

-• Communications between the backend server and the GPU container are protected by a dedicated authentication key and encrypted via HTTPS (TLS 1.3).
+• Communications between the backend server and the GPU container are protected by a dedicated authentication key and encrypted via HTTPS TLS 1.3.

 • Modal deletes all function inputs and outputs as soon as the results have been retrieved by the client.

-• All data is encrypted in transit (TLS 1.3) and at rest (AES-256).
+• All data is encrypted in transit TLS 1.3 and at rest AES-256.

-4.3 OptIA Offline (100% local)
+4.3 OptIA Offline 100% local

 When the user selects the OptIA Offline engine: